stmiller57/burgers-need-fries/README.md

 The application is also located on Heroku at this link: https://blooming-fjord-50965.herokuapp.com/

+## Future development
+The app currently has "Devour It" buttons next to each burger.
+Those buttons don't function right now.
+I would like to add that functionality in the next few days and then include this assignment on my portfolio.

 ## Installation

-Run npm install to include all necessary dependencies.
+Run `npm install` to include all necessary dependencies.

 ## Contributing